TizianoBacaloni/GasRL/README.md

 # GasRL
-This code  easily replicates the results of [inserisci link] by running the notebooks below without changes.
+The code  easily replicates the results of [inserisci link] by running the notebooks below without changes.
 The two ZIP files contain the models used to generate the figures:
 **`sac_model_1500000_pen1000.0_pen_thresh1000.0_rep1.zip`** is used just in `Robustness.py`,
 while the baseline specification **`sac_model_1500000_pen1000.0_pen_thresh0.0_rep4.zip`**